Russia’s business ties to the West took 30 years to build and one week to shatter

 Ikea said it would “pause” all retail and production operations in Russia and halt deliveries to and from the country, leaving 15,000 jobs in question and triggering a run on its stores by consumers fearful they were losing access to Western goods.

-Norway’s state-controlled oil company and sovereign wealth fund announced plans to divest their Russia assets.
-Taiwan Semiconductor Manufacturing Company and other computer-chip manufacturers began halting shipments to Russia, depriving manufacturers of crucial electronic components.
+Norway’s state-controlled oil company and sovereign wealth fund announced plans to divest their Russian assets.
+Taiwan Semiconductor Manufacturing Co. and other computer chip manufacturers began halting shipments to Russia, depriving manufacturers of crucial electronics components.

 The biggest Western oil companies are also jumping ship, after more than two decades of work in Russia.

-“Russia will pay an enormous price in the economy … the future is very dark,” said Aleksashenko, the former Russian finance official, who now lives in the United States.
+“Russia will pay an enormous price in the economy. … The future is very dark,” Aleksashenko said.

 If new leadership somehow comes to power in Russia and halts the war, it is possible trade ties can be slowly rebuilt, he said.